Job Types

 NEB-TS

 A combination of the double-ended NEB strategy and a single-ended eigenvector-following method is also available in ASH in the form of the NEB-TS method.
-This is probably one of the most efficient and accurate method for finding a saddlepoint as discussed in the article:
+This is an efficient yet robust way of finding a saddlepoint as discussed in the article:

 V. Ásgeirsson, B. Birgisson, R. Bjornsson, U. Becker, F. Neese, C: Riplinger, H. Jónsson, J. Chem.
 Theory Comput.
 2021,17, 4929–4945.
 DOI: 10.1021/acs.jctc.1c00462